cfhamlet/os-dbnetget/README.md

 # Command line

-* command line tool is on progress,  the support sub-commands:
+* command line tool is on progress, the supported sub-commands:

   ```
   os-dbnetget -h